Jlebours/PDL_1920_groupe-7/EVALUATION.md

 ## Improvement path

+A good extraction order of the tables could be a solution, which would also make unit tests more reliable.
 It is necessary to improve the stability of the extractor, unfortunately we have not been able to find the source.